georgemirandajr/Desktop-Shiny-Apps-for-LAC/README.md

 By default, RInno creates two files that deal with making sure that your Shiny app has the packages it needs to work: `ensure.R` and `package_manager.R`.
 These files essentially check to see what packages are needed and uses an internet connection to install them, if not already installed.
 Unfortunately, we cannot expect this install process to work properly every single time because there are security protocols in place that require LA County network users to sign-in with credentials and even then the packages may fail to download or improperly install.

 # The Solution
-By modifying the two files that check for and install packages, we can bypass this issue with internet connectivity and security.
+By modifying the two files that check for and install packages, we can bypass this issue with internet connectivity/security.
 Also, we can bundle the packages required for the application in the executable file so that there is no need to download them from anywhere else.
 Make sure to use R version 3.4.3 and the latest version of RInno to create your application __files__.
-You may use any version to actually create your app, but RInno seems to work best with the latest version of R.
+You may use any version to actually create your __app__, but RInno seems to work best with the latest version of R.

-### Step 1: Manage your library
+### Step 1: Manage your library as you build your app
 As you build your application, make note of the packages and package version you are using.
 Also make note of the R version you are using.
 Ensure that you have identified all the dependencies that your packages may need.
 This can be difficult when you use many packages because one package may depend on a dozen other packages, so I suggest installing the packages you are using into a separate folder.
 You can accomplish this by doing something like:

 `install.packages( "ggplot2", lib = "C:/Users/e12345/Desktop/temp_library" )`